Busta117/SQLiteUnityKit/README.md

 #SQLiteUnityKit
 ==============

-Framework to connect to SQLite database from Unity for iOS, MAC and Windows
+Framework to connect to SQLite database from Unity for iOS, Android, MAC and Windows

 <b>***** please don't use this code for sell an asset *****</b>